grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 #### Discussion around plugin configuration ####

 You have now seen how easy it is to integrate a managed Unity plugin or a WinRT component into your Unity project.
-Plugins are a critical part of code/logic reuse and a great integration and extensibility point for games, as most games leverage shared analytics, ads, social networks, etc. All of these are powered by reusable plugins you will consume from Unity.
+Plugins are a critical part of code  reuse and a frequent source of integration and extensibility  for games, as most games leverage shared analytics, ads, social networks, etc. All of these are powered by reusable plugins you will consume from Unity.

 <a name="Exercise5"></a>
 ### Exercise 5: Taking a bridge approach to integration ####